 <b>Processors and RAM</b>

-The motherboard on the Intel C741 chipset is designed for installing two Intel Xeon Scalable fourth or fifth generation processors for the LGA4677 socket.
+The motherboard on the Intel C741 chipset is designed to install two Intel Xeon Scalable fourth or fifth generation processors for the LGA4677 socket.
 At the same time, you can use models with TDP up to 350 W, which means the possibility of working with all models of the series, except for one.
 So, the maximum here is the Intel Xeon Platinum 8592+ processors: 64 cores/128 threads, base frequency 1.9 GHz, maximum frequency 3.9 GHz, cache size 320 MB.

 For DDR5 ECC RDIMM or RDIMM-3DS RAM, there are 32 slots, so the maximum volume can be 8 TB.
-If you plan to use maximum volumes, do not forget to check the capabilities of the processors.
+If you plan to use maximum volumes – do not forget to check the capabilities of the processors.
 For maximum speed, you need to install modules in pairs.

 Modern Intel Xeon processors have a sufficient number of PCIe 5.0 lanes to work with both peripherals and drives.
 In particular, the platform in question has 14 MCIO x8 connectors for connecting U.2 disks or riser cards.

-<b>Expansion Cards</b>
+<b>Expansion cards</b>

 A key feature of the model is the ability to install two full-size video cards or accelerators with large dual-width cooling systems in PCIe Gen5 x16 slots.